HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/index.md

 To streamline your workflow, IQ performs actions directly within your DX system.
 You can instruct the assistant to build and organize your workspace, including creating, updating, or deleting content items, site areas, pages, and templates.
 The assistant also handles project management tasks by adding assets and publishing changes, and can run comprehensive searches across your libraries and collections.

+!!! note
+    IQ is a separate assistant from the Doc IQ chatbot.
+For more information, refer to [Differences between IQ and Doc IQ](../../get_started/product_overview/doc_iq_chatbot.md#differences-between-iq-and-doc-iq).

 ## Prerequisites

 Ensure your environment meets the following requirements: